Abhishek-1310/data_science_lab/README.md

 17:- flask:- learn get, post and redirect and how to use postman

 18:- Web Scraping:- i have leran how to scrap the data from web and use it.

+19:- Pandas basic:- learn about basic things about pandas